ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Initial - Data Setup:**
 ***
 In Registration client application, only user mapping to the local machine can be performed.
 Rest of the data setup should be performed at MOSIP Admin portal.
-Through sync process the data would be sync between local machine and server based on machine mac-id and center id.
+Through sync process the data would be sync between local machine and server based on machine's mac-id and center id.

    **Sync Service :**
    The following data would be sync from Server to local db through the multiple sync jobs and the same to be setup at server by Admin.